aliwert/cli-app/README.md

 go run ./
 ```

-Commands
+## Commands
--Add <description>: Add a new todo item with the given description.
+- Add <description>: Add a new todo item with the given description.
--Edit <index> <new-description>: Edit an existing todo item by index.
+- Edit <index> <new-description>: Edit an existing todo item by index.
--Delete <index>: Delete a todo item by index.
+- Delete <index>: Delete a todo item by index.
--Toggle <index>: Toggle the completion status of a todo item by index.
+- Toggle <index>: Toggle the completion status of a todo item by index.
--List: List all todo items.
+- List: List all todo items.

 ## Examples